 After all, your body can last longer without food than without sleep, yet many people don't do their body justice and often run on empty in the sleep department.
-A solid eight hours of sleep is ideal here.

 Next, don't start a long drive late in the day, especially at a time when you'd normally be going to bed.

 Taking a break every few hours is another great way to keep yourself awake - typically, I stop off every 2-3 hours at a rest area.

-Lastly, using a caffeinated drink like coffee, Red Bull, or even better, Early Bird, will keep you awake and alert on the road.
+Lastly, using a caffeinated drink like coffee, Red Bull, or even better, EarlyBird, will keep you awake and alert on the road.

+Yes, you can definitely have energy drinks and drive, but not all energy drinks were created equal.
 Low-quality energy drinks may be loaded with caffeine, and downing too many of them on a single drive can actually have negative effects.

 The FDA regulates how much caffeine companies can add to soft drinks, but because most energy drinks are marketed as supplements, companies can work around those restrictions, adding as much caffeine to their energy drinks as they please.